In spite of the plastics greenwash, there is a growing awareness that single-use materials serve no purpose in a circular, sustainable economy.

 How urban mining works with copper pipes

 Copper abounds in our modern cities.
 It’s hidden behind the walls of our homes, used ubiquitously in the workplace, and key to the functioning of power networks.
-When any building is stripped out, many metres of copper pipes will be retrieved.
+When any building is stripped out, many metres of copper pipes and copper wires will be retrieved.

 Demolition labourers send these copper pipes to specialist scrap heaps serving as urban mines, where they’re melted down to be made into new copper pipes for plumbing.